dpeka/UCI_Wearables/README.md

 - The training and testing data sets are added together.
 - A new data set is created which contains the subject, activity, and the mean and standard deviation variables for each measurement.
 - Finally, the data is grouped by activity, subject, and the mean for each variable is then calculated - and stored in a new data frame.

+The final data set is a tidy data set.
+Each row is an observation that corresponds to an activity and subject combination.
+All column values are the average observed for the particular activity/subject combination - and each column is an independent variable (tidy data in wide format).